spenoir/django-admintools-bootstrap/README.rst

  ADMINTOOLS_BOOTSTRAP_SITE_LINK = '/'

-If not False, display link to site in the top panel
+If not False, display specified link to site in the top panel

 Used software: